bikeshaving/crank/website/documents/index.md

+## What is Crank?

+Crank is a web framework where components can be defined with sync functions, async functions and generator functions.

+## Why is Crank “Just JavaScript?”

 Many web frameworks claim to be “just JavaScript.”
 Few have as strong a claim as Crank.

 It starts with the question: if components are *just* functions, why can’t they be async and generator functions as well?
-Crank follows through on this idea, reimagining the component model as one which takes full advantage of promises and iterators.
+Crank runs with this idea, re-imagining the component model as taking advantage of promises and iterators.

 The result is a simpler developer experience, where you spend less time writing framework integrations and more time writing vanilla JavaScript.